Divorce and Mortgages – What to Know

 Equally, some will only consider it if it has been received for at least 12 months, or it has been court ordered.
 As a result, it is a really good idea to get some professional advice from a mortgage broker who knows exactly what lenders will be most appropriate for your circumstances.

-If you’re ready to make an enquiry please fill out our quick form below and a mortgage expert will be in touch ASAP.
+If you're ready to make an enquiry please click the button below and a mortgage expert will be in touch ASAP.
 If you require immediate assistance please give us a call.